 Doubt as to Liability

 These types of Offers are essentially requests to the IRS that it would be unjust to hold you liable for the tax debt.
 An example for this would be you were assessed a payroll debt from a business but really you had nothing to do with payroll taxes while you were associated with that business.
 These are hard to get, so the case must be strong.

 Do I Qualify for an Offer In Compromise?

 Let one of our expert tax relief attorneys give you a free evaluation.
-Give us a call at (888) 515-4829 or fill out the contact form below and we will get back to you!
+Fill out our contact form and we will get back to you!